Subsidiaries of the Dubai Department of Economy and Tourism will ease business in the city and draw foreign investors.

 By creating a globally competitive environment for sustainable business growth and supporting the city's position as one of the world's fastest growing business hubs that offers a world-class quality of life, we are also committed to making Dubai one of the top three international destinations for tourism and business.

-New corporations look to enhance business competitiveness in the city
+New corporations look to enhance business competitiveness in the city |

-Dubai Economic Development Corporation
+The Dubai Economic Development Corporation's (DEDC) main

 In order to accomplish these objectives, the DEDC will suggest initiatives that assist the emirate's economic development plans, develop an integrated framework for monitoring and evaluating plan implementation, identify barriers impeding plan implementation and suggest solutions, develop programmes to develop priority economic sectors, and identify sectors that should attract investments as part of Dubai's strategic plan.

-The new subsidiary will work to improve sectoral governance, business attractiveness, development initiatives, and ease of doing business, among other important economic growth factors
+The new subsidiary will work to improve sectoral governance, business attractiveness, development initiatives, and ease of doing business, among other important economic growth factors |

 The Dubai Business Licence Corporation (DBLC) seeks to improve the emirate's standing as a major international trading centre and to foster an environment that will encourage more investment across a range of industries.